DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-02-You_saved_them_but_you_almost_died.md

 ﻿## Part 2 - Learning to Listen | Ch.
 02 - You saved them, but you almost died

-The next week passed in careful increments.
+The next week passed in measured increments.

 Training at Mr. Morandi's restaurant became routine.
 Jason learned to hold carrier connections longer - fifteen minutes without strain, then twenty, then half an hour.
 Multiple carriers simultaneously remained difficult, but single-carrier work grew almost effortless.
 RAE's voice through the teapot became clearer as they both adapted to the technique.